enzo-project/enzo-e/doc/source/tests/new_test.rst

 Design input parameters that test new function.
 ===============================================

-Create new ``.in`` file that contains these input parameters in relevent input subdirectory. :doc: `example <input/Balance/load-balance-4.in>`
+Create new ``.in`` file that contains these input parameters in relevent input subdirectory.
+As an example of a parameter file see load-balance-4.in in the enzo-e/input/Balance directory.
+This file will be used later on to set the parameters of the test in the running the test section

 Defines for new test
 ====================